-- 3 ANALYSE Look at the examples of the past simple and present perfect forms in the blog in exercise 2.
-Then match the underlined sentences with the rules below. - We use the past simple - 1 for a completed action or repeated actions in the past at a specific time: - I watched an interesting programme yesterday. - 2 for a finished period in the past: She studied Spanish for two years when she was a teenager.
+- 3) ANALYSE Look at the examples of the past simple and present perfect forms in the blog in exercise 2.
+Then match the underlined sentences with the rules below. - We use the past simple - 1 for a completed action or repeated actions in the past at a specific time:

+I watched an interesting programme yesterday.
-We use the present perfect

-- 3 for an action or repeated actions in the past when the time is not given:

-I've run marathons before. - 4 for a period that is not finished:

-I've worked here for a year and I love it. - 5 for an action in the past that has a result in the present, often with just, yet, already: Help!
+Last year she got a job in a department store. - 2 for a finished period in the past: She studied Spanish for two years when she was a teenager.
+She stayed for two months and then resigned. - We use the present perfect - 3 for an action or repeated actions in the past when the time is not given: I've run marathons before.
+My sister's computer has crashed. - 4 for a period that is not finished: I've worked here for a year and I love it.... so far this year she's earned thousands of pounds giving video make-up advice. - 5 for an action in the past that has a result in the present, often with just, yet, already: Help!
 I've lost my phone.
 I can't get online.
 A hundred people have already watched my vlog!
-I have only just posted a new video. - 4) Copy and complete the table with the time expressions below.
-Some phrases can go in both columns.

-this morning so far this year in 2015 a few months ago last year since she was a kid for two months then after that When ...? in the last few days How long ...? ever recently
+I have only just posted a new video. - ... she's already lost a lot of money this morning. - 4) Copy and complete the table with the time expressions below.
+Some phrases can go in both columns. - this morning so far this year in 2015 a few months ago last year since she was a kid for two months then after that When ...? in the last few days How long ...? ever recently the past simple the present perfect last year this morning; in 2015; a few months ago; last year; for two months; then; after that; When? never this morning; so far this year; since she was a kid; for two months; in the last few days; How long? ever; recently

-$\overline{}$

-T the past simple the present perfect

-last year never